jancura/jancura-website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a research technician and software engineer at the Mobile Perception Systems lab of the Video Coding and Architectures research group at TU/e.
-My mission is to to contribute to the lab's artificial intelligence research software for autonomous systems (self-driving cars).
+My mission is to contribute to the lab's artificial intelligence research software for autonomous systems (self-driving cars).
 My interests include machine learning, data science, computer vision, and software engineering of safe control systems.